 As soon as you drop your bike in the water you have to make sure you pick it up as soon as possible to prevent the engine from ingesting water, but you also want to keep it running.
 At the same time, you are exhausted and forced to do something you really can’t do in the first place but faster than normal. lol One of the bikes fell over for literally seconds in the water and it locked up.
 This is a bueno situation.
 You better hope you can get it drained and running again because there is no bailout along this route.
 Luckily we flipped the bike over and were able to get it turning over after the water drained out.

 We were about at the halfway point.
 Some guys were running out of or low on drinking water.
 We were all gassed and exhausted.
 Some bikes were having trouble staying running.
-We kept pushing on though because there’s no other option. lol As awful as things could have gotten, thankfully they didn’t.
-This is the high we get from adventure, running that ragged edge of fun and adrenaline or serious and day-ruining rescue missions.
+We kept pushing on though because there was no other option. lol As awful as things could have gotten, thankfully they didn’t.
+This is the high we get from adventure, running that ragged edge of fun and adrenaline, or serious and day-ruining rescue missions.

 After the dreadful final water crossings were over, we climbed out of the canyon to the shooting range and took the same route back to camp.
 We cooled off again down at the river and I believe we were all in bed by 11 PM that night!